The environments of the radio galaxy population in SIMBA: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Philip Hopkins for making Gizmo public, and providing our group with early access.
+The authors would like to thank the anonymous reviewer for helpful comments, Emily Moravec for helpful discussions, and Philip Hopkins for making Gizmo public, and providing our group with early access.
 We thank Robert Thompson for developing Caesar, and the yt team for development and support of yt.
 We acknowldedge support from Newton Mobility Grant NMG-R1-180195 from the U.K. Royal Society.
-NT acknowledges support from the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Technology.
+NT acknowledges support from the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Technology as well as support by the Medical Research Council [MR/T042842/1].
 RD acknowledges support from Wolfson Research Merit Award WM160051 from the U.K. Royal Society.
 The \simba\ simulation was run on the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility.
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.